qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 #### Blogging Team

++ Course Github site to PR your blogpost at [here](https://github.com/qiyanjun/2024sp-GenAI-Risk-Benefits)

 The blogging team is responsible for writing a post that summarizes the materials and discussion for the class.
 A draft of the blog should be submitted as a pull request no later than the following Monday (so the blog for the week of 02/13 is due on Monday 02/19.